 The NCAA will coordinate ordering and production of the apparel through the NCAA volunteer apparel program.
-Main Gate has been selected as the official NCAA volunteer apparel providers for all 2015-16 championships.
+BDA and Event 1 have been selected as the official NCAA volunteer apparel providers for all 2019-20 championships.
 The NCAA will offer its Corporate Champions/Partners the opportunity to help offset the cost.
 The champion/partner would be permitted to place one logo on each apparel item, if a separate apparel item is provided for these volunteers.